 Fr.
-Solanus will be beatified on November 18, 2017.
+Solanus was beatified on November 18, 2017.
 The following text is from the Capuchin Order:

 On April 25, 2017, the ordinary meeting of the Cardinals and Bishops of the Congregation for the Causes of Saints recognized the extraordinary healing attributed to the intercession of Venerable Francis Solanus Casey (1870-1957), Capuchin priest of the Province of Calvary (USA).
 On May 4, 2017, Pope Francis authorized the signed decree that opens the doors to the beatification that we hope to celebrate towards the end of 2017 in Detroit.

 Bernard Francis Casey, the sixth of sixteen children, was born in Prescott, Wisconsin (USA) on November 25, 1870 to Bernard James Casey and Ellen Elisabeth Murphy, immigrants from Ireland.

 Bernard had a strong and feisty spirit, but was also gifted with an altruistic spirit and a good sense of humor.
 He loved sports, becoming particularly good at baseball.
 Before entering religious life he worked as a farmhand, lumberjack, kiln operator, prison guard, and streetcar operator.
 In 1892, at the age of twenty-two, he entered the diocesan seminary of Francis de Sales in Milwaukee.
 Not being able to pay the full room and board, he worked as a barber for his classmates.
 Because he was no longer a very young seminarian by the standards of the time and also because of his inadequate preparation, he encountered great difficulty in the studies, and after five years in the seminary he was counseled to abandon the idea of priesthood and to perhaps become a religious.